MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_timestamp_capabilities.md

 ### -field CrossTimestamp

-A value of **TRUE** indicates that the miniport/hardware combination is capable of generating a hardware cross timestamp by handling the [OID_TIMESTAMP_GET_CROSSTIMESTAMP](/windows-hardware/drivers/network/oid-timestamp-get-crosstimestamp) OID to generate a cross timestamp.
-A cross timestamp refers to a set of NIC hardware timestamp and system timestamp(s) obtained very close to each other.
-How these timestamps are obtained is described in more detail further down in the document.
+A value of **TRUE** indicates that the miniport/hardware combination is capable of generating a hardware cross timestamp.
 A value of **FALSE** indicates this capability does not exist.
+A cross timestamp is the set of a NIC hardware timestamp and system timestamp(s) obtained very close to each other.
+The miniport driver handles the [OID_TIMESTAMP_GET_CROSSTIMESTAMP](/windows-hardware/drivers/network/oid-timestamp-get-crosstimestamp) OID to generate a cross timestamp.

 ### -field Reserved1